dmarticus/dmarticus.github.io/README.md

-# dmarticus.github.io
+# Personal Website
-Personal Website source code
+Source code for my personal website.
+All content is static so it's hosted on Github.